HalosGhost/shaman/README.rst

 To-Do
 -----
 #.
 Add wind-speed, type and direction to extended info
 #.
+Allow specifying a location by "City, ST" and not just through a zipcode
+#.
 Correctly allow use of metric units (may involve a work-around until upstream fixes a bug)
 #.
 Add 7-day forecasts